11.1 Wage Ranges

 Students (who are primarily University of Saskatchewan students) employed to perform the full scope of duties within an existing Family and Phase of the CUPE 1975 bargaining unit shall be paid in accordance with the respective salary range.

 Notwithstanding Article 11.6.1, the Employer may establish new student positions within the Scope of CUPE 1975.
-Accordingly, new positions will be placed within the current range of established FAPA rates by Human Resources and CUPE 1975 based on a review of the position profile developed by the Employer.
+Accordingly, new positions will be placed within the current range of established FAPA rates by mutual agreement between Human Resources and CUPE 1975 based on a review of the position profile developed by the Employer.